- Student organizations wishing to promote their group or an event must gain approval from the Department of Campus Life.

 Do You QU

-- Student organizations are required to update their Do You QU page on a regular basis.
+- Student organizations are required to update and maintain their Do You QU page on a regular basis.

-- Membership rosters need to be reviewed monthly for changes.
-This includes keeping officer positions up-to-date, confirming new member requests, and moving old members to alumni or inactive status.
+- Membership rosters must be reviewed monthly for changes.
+This includes keeping officer positions up to date, confirming new member requests, and moving old members to alumni or inactive status.

-- A current copy of the organization’s constitution must be uploaded to the “Documents” page.
+- A current copy of the organization’s constitution must be uploaded to the “Documents” page at all times.

-- All events must be registered through the website for approval.
+- All events must be registered through Do You QU for approval.

 - Student organization members are required to respond to requests and/or correspondence from university officials within 48 hours.

-- Student organizations are encouraged to visit the Carl Hansen Student Center, room 202, call 203-582-8673 or email firstname.lastname@example.org with any questions.
+- Student organizations are encouraged to visit the Carl Hansen Student Center, suite 202, call 203-582-8673 or email email@example.com with any questions.

-The Office of Campus Life may review all policies for exceptions, changes or updates at any time and where applicable.
+The Department of Campus Life may review all policies for exceptions, changes or updates at any time and where applicable.